For the material covered Dec 5 (drawn from Sections 7.5 and 7.14),

 7.14.e

-When you compare the foldr
+When you compare the foldr version of

-to the map
+scale to the map version of

-, it suggests that foldr
+scale, it suggests that foldr is

-a more primitive/basic/general operation than map
+a more primitive/basic/general operation than map.

-In fact, you can rewrite map
+In fact, you can rewrite map using foldr.

 Finish the following stub: